SamiaIshaqML/Alzheimer-Detection-MSc-Project/README.md

 # Project #
 The project report highlights the flow of how this study has been carried out.
-All analysis code in include in the project code directory.
+All analysis code is included in the project code directory.